-- Lists of expenses.
-Cleemy will search for every expense that corresponds with the filter criterias that you have defined and will display the selected information in the form of a table.
+- Lists of expenses: Cleemy will search for all expenses that meet the filter criteria you have defined and display the information you selected in a table.

-- A tabulation of expense amounts.
-This allows you to analyze expenses, organized by employee and by expense type, or even by project and by users, etc.
+- A cross-tabulation of expense amounts: For example, this allows you to analyse costs grouped together by employee and nature or by project and user, etc.

-In every case, the statement can be exported in CSV format (compatible with Excel).
+In all cases, you can export the report in CSV format (compatible with Excel).

 List of expenses

-In this type of statement, you will choose a grouping axis among:
+On this type of report, you choose a grouping method:

-- all analytic axes you use: project, cost center, client, etc.
+- by analytical axes used: project, cost centre, client, etc.

-You must then select the information from each expense that you would like to see displayed: the declarer’s name, expense amount, comment, etc.
+You must then select what information will appear on each expense: submitter’s name, expense amount, comment, etc.

-You must then choose a organization model by either day, month or year.
-The statement will be divided into as many columns as there are months, weeks or days during the statement’s time period.
+You must then choose the time period grouping.
+The report will be split into as many columns as there are months, weeks or days during the period the report is generated for.

-Here is an example of a statement which is organized by department and by expense type:
+Below is an example of a report using monthly grouping by department and expense nature:

-Tabulations contain subtotals by line and by column.
-For you to be able to most easily reprocess the exported versions of statements, these will not include subtotals.
+The cross-tabulations include subtotals by row and column.
+To make it easier for you to reprocess the exported versions of reports, they do not include subtotals.

-Filtering expense reports to be included in the statement
+Filtering the expense reports to be included in the report

-- The date of the expense which is the date that the employee incurred the expense and that will be found on his or her receipt.
+- The expense date, which is the date the employee incurred the expense and which will appear on their receipt.

-- The date the expense report (to which the expense is attached) was created.
-In practice, employees often declare expenses late: this allows for an expense made in May and declared in June to be included in your June statement.
+- The creation date of the expense report to which the expense is linked.
+In practice, employees often report expenses late: this way, you will not overlook expenses from May, but which were submitted in June in your June report, for example.

 Legal entity and department

-If you use Cleemy in several entities, you can filter expenses by legal entity or by the declarer’s department (at the moment when the expense was declared).
-It is only possible to choose all legal entities in the list of expenses.
+If you use Cleemy on multiple companies, you can filter expenses by the submitters’ company or department (at the time they submitted the expense).
+You have the option to choose all companies in the lists of expenses only.

-Here you can choose to take into account all expense types or to only select certain ones.
+Here, you can choose to consider all expense natures or choose only some.

-- Declared: the expense report has not been approved by the employee’s authorizer.
+- Submitted: the expense report has not been approved by the employee’s approver yet

-- Approved: all authorizers have approved the expense report (independently from the accounting control).
+- Approved: all approvers have accepted the expense report (independent of accounting control)

-- Controlled: the accounting control has been completed.
-According to your configuration, this step can be performed before, after or at the same time as the approval.
+- Controlled: the accounting control was done.
+Depending on your settings, this step occurs before, after or at the same time as approval.